peakium/peakium-api/sections/gateway.md

 Will respond with `200 OK` status, and the full gateway object if valid, or fail with HTTP status codes.

-Create and update a gateway
+Create or update a gateway
 ---------------------------
 A gateway can be created and/or updated over the API.